billroy/bitlash-commander/README.md

 			- control can ignore the update or note it to trigger refresh

 - redis/socket.io syndication experiment
+	- if bitlash isn't ready, send an exec command via socket.io
+	- listeners with bitlash respond to exec

 - BUG: index.html canvas is not wide enough for iPad/iPhone